Home Spotlight What’s the Minimum Age To Be a Bartender in the United States?

 Also, cities and counties in some states are allowed to set their own minimum age requirement for Bartenders.
 They can’t go below the number set by the state, but they can set a higher minimum age if they choose to do so.

-That’s why it’s important to do your research on both local and state laws before applying for the position of a Bartender.
-The table below shows the minimum legal age for serving alcohol across all 50 U.S. states as reported by the Alcohol Policy Information System:
+The table below shows the minimum age for bartending across all 50 states plus the District of Columbia, as reported by the Alcohol Policy Information System:

 Alabama21